Q: What’s the difference between prescription discount plans and prescription drug insurance?

 A: There are two basic and very different types of stand-alone drug plans: prescription discount plans and prescription drug insurance.

-In a discount plan, you typically pay a monthly or annual fee and get a card, although some discount plans are available free of charge (this one is free).
+In a discount plan, you typically pay a monthly or annual fee, although some discount plans are available free of charge (this one is free).
 You present your card when you fill a prescription, and the pharmacy gives you a certain percentage discount on the cost of the drug.
 The discount may vary drug by drug or by brands versus generics.
 Discount plans are NOT insurance plans.
 Discount plans are offered by drug manufacturers, drug stores and membership organizations like AARP.

 Original Medicare does not cover outpatient prescription drugs.
 Medicare beneficiaries have two choices for drug coverage (unless they have drug coverage through an employer or retiree health plan): they can enroll in a Medicare Advantage plan that includes Part D prescription coverage, or they can purchase a stand-alone Medicare Part D prescription drug plan.
 Medicare beneficiaries can choose to enroll instead in a prescription discount plan instead of getting Part D coverage, but that would result in a late enrollment penalty if they were to decide later on that they want to join a Part D plan after their initial enrollment window had passed.